 Heaven G-A-Y still pulls good crowds for their Thursday Porn Idol contests where amateurs get naked to compete for £100 cash prizes.
 Friday Camp Attack, and G-A-Y Saturdays are some of the biggest gay dance events in the UK.
 Popcorn Mondays feature top DJs playing a variety of music and they welcome everyone.

-Orange Nation presents: A:M at Protocol Fridays 11pm to Saturday 11am; Beyond Saturday/Sunday mornings from 4am - noon afterhours parties at Fire; plus special parties such as WE Party events at Coronet.
-The famous Orange Sunday night/ Monday morning DJs play vocal and upbeat deep house to pumping tech house, midnight-7am, now at Lightbox.
+Orange Nation presents: OUT and A:M at Protocol Fridays 11pm to Saturday 11am; also Beyond Saturday/Sunday mornings from 4am - noon afterhours parties at Fire; followed by Orange Sunday night/ Monday morning vocal and upbeat deep house to pumping tech house, from midnight to 6am at Fire.
+They also present special parties such as WE circuit nights.
 For other party nights and special events see their website.